Cluster counts: calibration issue or new physics?: Results

 \subsection{Concluding on the calibration issue}

-As a final illustration of our analysis, we run a MCMC with both neutrino masses and the growth rate index $\gamma$ being free with with two fixed values of the calibration $A_{T-M}$: \begin{itemize}[noitemsep,topsep=0pt] \item $A_{T-M}~=~7.19$, the preferred value for \lcdm\ from our joint analysis of CMB and clusters using the D16 mass function; \item $A_{T-M}~=~8.72$, the value corresponding to the Planck calibration. \end{itemize} The results of this comparison are shown in Fig.~\ref{fig:plkbaxbaoLAgam3nutwoATM} where the blue and red contours correspond respectively to the first and second choice for the value of $A_{T-M}$.
+As a final illustration of our analysis, we ran a MCMC combining CMB, clusters, BAO and \mbox{Lyman-$\alpha$} data, with both neutrino masses and the growth rate index $\gamma$ being free and with two fixed values of the calibration $A_{T-M}$: \begin{itemize}[noitemsep,topsep=0pt] \item $A_{T-M}~=~7.19$, the preferred value for $\Lambda$CDM from our joint analysis of CMB and clusters using the D16 mass function; \item $A_{T-M}~=~8.72$, the value corresponding to the Planck cluster calibration. \end{itemize} The results of this comparison are shown in Fig.~\ref{fig:plkbaxbaoLAgam3nutwoATM} where the red and blue contours correspond respectively to the first and second choice for the value of $A_{T-M}$.
 In addition, we plotted the 1D posterior distribution of $\Omega_m$ and $\sum m_{\nu}$ in the standard-gravity case.
 Both the $\sum m_{\nu} - \Omega_m$ contours and the corresponding 1D posteriors are virtually identical.
-On the other hand, the posteriors on $\gamma$ and $\sigma_8$ show strong differences: the Planck calibration leads to a high preferred value of $\gamma\sim0.9$ inconsistent with the standard model, while the other calibration choice leads to $\gamma=0.55\pm0.08$ in complete agreement with \lcdm\ expectations.
+On the other hand, the posteriors on $\gamma$ and $\sigma_8$ show strong differences: the Planck cluster calibration leads to a high preferred value of $\gamma\sim0.9$ inconsistent with the standard model, while the other calibration choice leads to $\gamma=0.55\pm0.08$ in complete agreement with $\Lambda$CDM expectations.